- Sep 6, 2021

 Humanity will surely overcome the coronavirus pandemic, Prime Minister Narendra Modi said on Saturday as he hailed the efforts put in by various ministries to help people during the lockdown, and in the fight against COVID-19.

 “The world is fighting COVID-19 together.
 Humanity will surely overcome this pandemic,” Modi wrote on Twitter while retweeting a tweet by the Indian Embassy in Switzerland.

 “Indian Tricolor of more than 1000 meters in size projected on Matterhorn Mountain, Zermatt, Switzerland to express Solidarity to all Indians in the fight against COVID 19.
-A big Thank You to @zermatt_tourism for the gesture,” the tweet said@aaron.
+A big Thank You to @zermatt_tourism for the gesture,” the tweet [email protected]

 The prime minister also responded to tweets by various ministries and his cabinet colleagues on how efforts were being made to help people amid the lockdown.

 “Proud of the Indian Railways team.
 They’ve been continuously helping our citizens in this crucial hour,” Modi said in response to a tweet by Railway Minister Piyush Goyal.

 Goyal said that while passenger trains stopped during the lockdown, the Railways did not.